aryanrangapur/Bulldozers-price-prediction/README.md

 1. Open the `bulldozers_prices_regression.ipynb` notebook.

 2. Follow the step-by-step instructions in the notebook for data exploration, preprocessing, model training, and evaluation.

 ## Data

-The dataset used for this project is available in the `data` directory.

-* `bulldozer_data.csv`: This CSV file contains information about various bulldozers and their corresponding sale prices.
+The dataset used for this project is available in the data directory.
+The dataset includes information about various bulldozers and their corresponding sale prices.

+**`Train.csv`:** Training dataset for model development.

+**`Valid.csv`:** Validation dataset for model evaluation.

+**`Test.csv`:** Test dataset for final predictions.

 ## Workflow